What you need to know about Cavite: the Land of the Brave

 Tejeros Convention Site

 The earnest desire of the Filipinos to gain independence was witnessed in this location.
 Filipino Revolutionaries gathered for their 115th convention, also called the Tejeros Assembly and Tejeros Congress, on March 22, 1897.
-The Katipunan Magdalo and Magdiwang factions met here, leading to forming a Revolutionary Government headed by Gen. Emilio Aguinaldo.
+The Katipunan Magdalo and Magdiwang factions met here, leading to the formation of a Revolutionary Government headed by Gen. Emilio Aguinaldo.

 Julian Felipe Monument Photo from Bilkenn Corp